 Hedge funds are one of the single most crucial alternative investment opportunities available today.
 In this type of investment, investors come together to pool resources that are later reinvested for returns by investing in securities or other alternative investments at the discretion of the hedge fund managers.
 Access to such investments is restricted to the accredited investor because they have a freer reign due to minimal securities and exchange commission (SEC) regulation, which increases the risk exposure.
-The freer reign enables hedge funds to pursue investment aggressively compared to safe investments such as mutual funds that are highly regulated to minimize risk to investors.
+The freer reign enables hedge funds to pursue investment aggressively compared to safe investments, such as mutual funds that are highly regulated to minimize risk to investors.
+However, hedge funds are considered as high-risk investments.
 A general characteristic of hedge fund investors is that they are usually wealthier hence can afford to absorb the high-risk characteristic of their investments and the high fees charged.
 Investors must also be accredited as stipulated in the federal securities law.

 What makes hedge funds unique investments?